ChangbaFE/imagemin-optipng/readme.md

 Enable [Adam7](https://en.wikipedia.org/wiki/Adam7_algorithm) PNG interlacing on any images that are processed.
 Interlaced images look better when they're loaded partially, but usually interlace makes compression less efficient.
 Set to `undefined` or `null` to keep the same interlacing as the input image.

+##### autoInterlacedMinSize

+Type: `number`<br>
+Default: `0`

+If this value is greater than 0, it means that files larger than this size will be automatically interlaced.
+The unit is byte.

 ##### errorRecovery

 Type: `boolean`<br>